-Hal is active in many industry and professional associations.
-He currently serves as a board member of the National Defense Industrial Association (NDIA) of which he was also past Chair.
-He is a member of the steering committee for the Defense Industry Initiative on Business Ethics & Conduct, the Business Roundtable, and previously served on the Board of Directors for Teleflex (NYSE:TFX) and as past Chair of the Construction Industry Institute (CII).
-In 2013, Hal was inducted into the National Academy of Construction.
+Mr. Yoh is active in many industry and professional associations including roles as past Chairman and current board member of the National Defense Industrial Association (NDIA), past Chair of the Construction Industry Institute (CII), and member of the steering committee for the Defense Industry Initiative on Business Ethics & Conduct.
+He is a member of the Business Roundtable and previously served on the Board of Directors for Teleflex (NYSE:TFX).
+In 2013, Mr. Yoh was inducted into the National Academy of Construction.

-As a strong proponent of civic and community service, Hal was recently appointed Chair, Philadelphia Airport Advisory Board, and currently serves as a Trustee of the Franklin Institute, and an executive committee member and past chair of the Greater Philadelphia Chamber of Commerce.
-He also has served as a past board member of WHYY, as well as on numerous boards and committees for Duke University.
+A strong believer in civic and community service, Mr. Yoh was recently appointed Chair, Philadelphia Airport Advisory Board and currently serves as a Trustee of the Franklin Institute and the Committee for Economic Development, a past board member of WHYY, and an executive committee member and past chair of the Greater Philadelphia Chamber of Commerce.
+He also has served on numerous boards and committees for Duke University.

-Hal is a graduate of Duke University with a Bachelor of Science degree in Mechanical Engineering and Material Sciences, and he holds a Master of Business Administration from The Wharton School of Business at The University of Pennsylvania.
+Mr. Yoh is a graduate of Duke University with a Bachelor of Science degree in Mechanical Engineering and Material Sciences and he holds a Master of Business Administration from The Wharton School of Business at The University of Pennsylvania.